SehajS/iNeuron-Big-Data/A2 Solution/PythonAssignment-2.md

 Q51.
 What is frozen set?

-Q52.
+A51.
+A frozen set is similar to the set data structure Q52.
 How is frozen set different from set?

 Q53.
 What is union() in sets?
 Explain via code.